-Legal Proceedings-In the ordinary course of our business, we have received and may continue to receive inquiries from state regulators relating to various matters.
+In the ordinary course of our business, we have received and may continue to receive inquiries from state regulators relating to various matters.
 We have become, and may in the future become, involved in litigation in the ordinary course of our business.
 If we are found to have violated laws or regulations in any of the states, we could be subject to various fines and penalties, including revocation of our license to sell insurance in those states, and our business and financial results would be harmed.
 We would also be harmed to the extent that related publicity damages our reputation as a trusted source of objective information relating to health insurance and its affordability.
 It could also be costly to defend ourselves regardless of the outcome.
-At December 31, 2012 and 2013, we were not involved in any claims against us that were material and, accordingly, did not record any related liabilities as of December 31, 2012 and 2013.
+At December 31, 2013 and 2014, we had no material liabilities included in our consolidated balance sheet for outstanding legal claims.

 Guarantees and Indemnifications-We have agreed to indemnify members of our board of directors and our executive officers for fees, expenses, judgments, fines and settlement amounts incurred in any action or proceeding, including actions or proceedings by or in the right of the Company, to which any of them is, or is threatened to be, made a party by reason of their service as a director or officer of the Company or service provided to another company or enterprise at our request.
 The term of the director and officer indemnification is perpetual as to events or occurrences that take place while the director or officer is, or was, serving at our request.
 As such, the maximum potential amount of future payment we could be required to make under these indemnification arrangements is unlimited.
 We, however, maintain directors and officers insurance coverage that limits our exposure under certain circumstances and that may allow us to recover a portion of future amounts paid.
-Accordingly, we have not recorded any liabilities for these agreements as of December 31, 2012 or 2013.
+Accordingly, we have not recorded any liabilities for these agreements as of December 31, 2013 or 2014.